June 1, 1908

 About this Timeline

 The UNC University Archives is interested in collecting and preserving additional information about this and other campus protests, especially photos, written accounts by people involved in the protests, handouts, fliers, and other published materials.
-Please contact us at firstname.lastname@example.org if you have any records to share.
+Please contact us at email@example.com to discuss possible donations or to talk about strategies for preservation of these materials.